Code-Institute-Submissions/Mjau83-myCrystals_AugResub/README.md

 * Implementation

-I created a for for the user to fill in when they click on "Register".
+I created a form for the user to fill in when they click on "Register".
 Here the user can choose a username and a password.
 If the username already exsists a flash message will be displayed to the user that the "Username already exists", and the user will be redirected to a empty registration form to try again.
 If the username dosn't exist in the db the new user will be inserted to the db and the user gets logged in